The big picture: why energy data matters

 Why did Ofgem broaden the definition of 'energy system data' in October 2024?

-Understanding the sheer volume of data produced is one thing.
-But volume alone does not explain why energy data is genuinely difficult to govern.
+Understanding the volume is one thing.
+Volume alone does not explain why energy data is genuinely difficult to govern.
 Five unresolved tensions shape every policy and technical decision in this landscape.

 1.3 Five key tensions you need to know

 The GB energy data landscape is defined by genuine, unresolved tensions.
-Understanding these helps you read every other module in this course in context.
-These are not academic debates - they affect how data flows, who can access it, and what happens to your privacy.
+Understanding these helps a learner read every other module in this course in context.
+These are not academic debates.
+They affect how data flows, who can access it, and what happens to personal privacy.

 Tension 1: Open data vs security risk

 Ofgem's Data Best Practice Guidance presumes data should be open by default.
-But SCADA telemetry from substations is a national security concern - the 2015 Ukrainian power grid cyberattack showed what happens when operational data reaches the wrong hands.
-The Data Triage Playbook (Module 8) tries to square this circle, but the line between "open for innovation" and "restricted for security" remains contested.
+SCADA telemetry from substations, however, is a national security concern.
+The 2015 Ukrainian power grid cyber attack showed what happens when operational data reaches the wrong hands.
+The Data Triage Playbook tries to square this circle, but the line between "open for innovation" and "restricted for security" remains contested.

 Tension 2: Centralisation vs fragmentation